-- Equipment connected to the shaft will not cause mechanical rotation. - Main machine windings and all accessory devices associated with the work area are disconnected and locked out from electrical power sources. - If a high potential insulation test is required, procedures and precautions outlined in NEMA Standard MG-1 and MG-2 should be followed.
+- Equipment connected to the shaft will not cause mechanical rotation. - Main machine windings and all accessory devices associated with the work area are disconnected from electrical power sources. - If a high potential insulation test is required, procedures and precautions outlined in NEMA Standard MG-1 and MG-2 should be followed.